 In today’s globalizing world, with increasing homogenization and streamlining, the islands are losing their unique characteristics because of the aging and decreasing of the population on the islands and the decline of the local area’s vitality.

-By the realization of art created through the collaboration of modern artists, architects, and local residents Art Setouchi aims to bring about new discoveries in the workings of daily life, attract people from all over the globe, and become an opportunity for local citizens to interact with the world.
+By the realization of art created through the collaboration of modern artists, architects, and local residents Setouchi Triennale aims to bring about new discoveries in the workings of daily life, attract people from all over the globe, and become an opportunity for local citizens to interact with the world.
 The Art Setouchi blends the folk customs, entertainment, festivals, and regional characteristics that have transcended the ages with the art, architecture, and drama that evoke the feeling of our contemporary times.

 Islands x Lifestyles x Art